 What to serve with this easy tofu marinade

-If you’re looking for a dish to serve with tofu, try these delicious roasted onions.
+If you’re looking for a dish to serve with tofu, try these delicious vegan rice noodles.
 They’re easy to make and tasty.

 Ingredients and substitutions